ManzanaNaranja/Digital-Metronome-Project/README.md

 | 2    | +  |    |    | +  |
 | 3    | +  |    | +  |    |

-Each "+" represents a high signal (logic 1) sent to the corresponding stepper motor input pin.
-The microcontroller cycles through these steps in the appropriate direction to rotate the motor in sync with the metronome tick.

 ### Arduino Communication & Buzzer Output
 An Arduino is used to generate a beep sound for each tick:
 - The K64F sends a digital high signal to an Arduino pin each tick.